Shakthivelms8/dp-420-cosmos-db-dev/instructions/28-key-vault.md

 1. Go to your Azure Cosmos DB account and verify that you either have a new **GlobalCustomers** database with data in it, or if the database already existed, if there are now more items in the database.

 We have now successfully used Azure Key Vault to protect the keys of your Azure Cosmos DB account.

+## Cleanup

+1. Delete the Azure Cosmos DB accounts that were created by in this lab.

+1. Delete the original Azure Cosmos DB account.